AbhishekDesai99/GraphQL-DynamoDB-Serverless-API/readme.md

 }

+#Deployment
 deploy the stack using
 sls deploy

-grab the api gateway url from the deployment output, and that's it! pretty simple. you can check it by curl "your API gateway endpoint url"/id=someValue
+grab the api gateway url from the deployment output, and that's it! pretty simple.

+#testing
+You can check it by
+curl "your API gateway endpoint url"/id=someValue